Search

 EfficientNet Architecture –Source

-The EfficientNet family, starting from EfficientNet-B0 to EfficientNet-B7 and beyond, offers a range of models that scale in complexity and accuracy.
+The EfficientNet family, from EfficientNet-B0 to EfficientNet-B7 and beyond, offers a range of complex and accurate models.
 Here are some key performance benchmarks for EfficientNet on the ImageNet dataset, reflecting the balance between efficiency and accuracy.

 The benchmarks obtained are performed on the ImageNet dataset.
 Here are a few key insights from the benchmark: